-Russell Wilson may want to add Antonio Brown, but a lot would have to happen first
+Russell Wilson may want Seahawks to sign Antonio Brown, but a lot would have to happen first

-As any close watcher of the Seahawks should know by now, the public stance of coach Pete Carroll and general manager John Schneider is that the team will always look in to basically any player who becomes available who they think can help.
+As any close observer of the Seahawks should know by now, the public stance of coach Pete Carroll and general manager John Schneider is that the team will always research any player who becomes available if they think can help.

-Last September, that included the Seahawks acknowledging that they were ready to try to make a run at receiver Antonio Brown if there was a legitimate chance to get him.
+In September the Seahawks acknowledging that they were ready to try to make a run at receiver Antonio Brown if there had been a legitimate chance to sign him.

 “We were involved in that one,” Carroll said then.
 “We were ready if something was there.”

-Nothing was as Brown almost immediately signed with the Patriots after he was released by the Raiders, who had grown frustrated with the talented-but-oft-troubled receiver over a variety of issues.
+Nothing was, as Brown almost immediately signed with the Patriots after being released by the Raiders, who had grown frustrated with the talented-but-troubled receiver.

-Brown then lasted just 11 days with the Patriots before being released in the wake of the filing of a civil lawsuit against Brown for sexual assault as well as published accounts in Sports Illustrated from a different woman detailing allegations of unwanted sexual advances.
+Brown lasted just 11 days with the Patriots.
+He was released after a civil lawsuit was filed against him for alleged sexual assault, as well as published accounts in Sports Illustrated from another woman detailing allegations of unwanted sexual advances.

-The NFL announced at that time it was investigating Brown under its Personal Conduct Policy — an investigation that remains ongoing with a thought that he could still face a significant suspension.
+The NFL announced it was investigating Brown under its personal-conduct policy — an investigation that remains ongoing.
+He could face a significant suspension.

-Brown has remained a free agent since being released by the Patriots with no indications of serious interest from any team other than a tryout with the Saints last December that ended with Brown accusing the team of it having been “a publicity stunt.”
+Brown has remained a free agent with no indication of serious interest from any team.
+He had a tryout with the Saints last December that ended with Brown accusing the team of making it “a publicity stunt.”

-So could the Seahawks again be interested in Brown at some point?
+So could the Seahawks again be interested in Brown?

 Well, if we take Carroll at his word, then probably not.